sfnxboy/AutosRUs/README.md

 ![image](https://user-images.githubusercontent.com/68082808/98488150-86f77300-21f5-11eb-824b-fd36f4fb1c8e.png)

 From our correlation analysis, we have determined that the r-value between horsepower and quarter-mile time is -0.71, which we can conclude to be a strong negative correlation.
-For the next example I'll reuse the used_cars dataset, our code will look at follows:
+In most cases we will use correlation analysis as a way to explore the data and look for trends.
+The process of calculating the correlation of each pair can be time consuming, thankfully the cor() method can be used to produce a **correlation matrix**.
+A correlation matrix is a lookup table where the variable names of a data frome are stored as rows and columbs, and the intersection of each variable is the corresponding Pearson correlation coefficient.

 ```
-used_cars <- read.csv('used_car_data.csv',stringsAsFactors = F) #read in dataset
-plt <- ggplot(used_cars,aes(x=Miles_Driven,y=Selling_Price)) #import dataset into ggplot2
-plt + geom_point() #create a scatter plot
+used_matrix <- as.matrix(used_cars[,c("Selling_Price","Present_Price","Miles_Driven")]) #convert data frame into numeric matrix
+cor(used_matrix)
 ```

 ###	Implement and evaluate a chi-squared test for a given dataset.